RainbowMiner/RainbowMiner/README.md

   - ![image](https://user-images.githubusercontent.com/39437538/94286009-be1b0900-ff54-11ea-9d3e-b3211b3c3ab1.png)

 - all prices will be decreased by an inverse logarithmic function, depending on how far a pool is out of sync (current-time minus last-price-or-hashrate-update time)

+- the pool with the highest *PfC* wins its algorithm and is the one handed to the miners

+- some miners support an algorithm only on certain pools (e.g. WildRig mines pearlhash on the Pearlhash pool only).
+If such a miner cannot use the winning pool, it used to be left out completely, which could leave an algorithm unmined.
+With **EnablePoolAlternates** set to "1", up to **MaxPoolAlternates** runner-up pools are offered to those miners, so they can fall back to the best pool they can actually use.
+The resulting miners compete on profit like any other.
+  - alternates are only taken from pools of the same rank as the winner, so an exclusive rental (MiningRigRentals), a focussed wallet, a locked miner or post block mining is never undercut by an alternate
+  - hashrates do not depend on the pool, so no additional benchmarks are needed

 ### How can I make sure, my hand tuned config files in the Bin folders, will not be deleted during miner updates?